juliensimon/arcee-demos/docker-fastapi/README.md

+# SageMaker Endpoint FastAPI Wrapper

-This project provides a Docker-based FastAPI wrapper for a SageMaker endpoint.
+This project provides a Docker-based FastAPI wrapper for a SageMaker endpoint, with optional CloudFormation deployment.

 ## Description